Coupled-wire construction of non-Abelian higher-order topological phases: Theory and model

 \subsection{Theory}

-In previous studies, coupled-wire construction has been implemented to realize Abelian HOTPs in both static and driven systems \cite{HOTI9,ZhouHOTP2,ZhouHOTP3,ZhouHOTP4,ZhouHOTP5}.
-Here, we generalize the existing scheme for building a unique class of non-Abelian HOTPs.
+In previous studies, the coupled-wire construction has been implemented to realize Abelian topological phases, such as 2D Su-Schrieffer-Heeger (SSH) type models~\cite{2DSSH1,2DSSH2,2DSSH3} and strongly interacting HOTPs~\cite{SIHOTP1,SIHOTP2,SIHOTP3,SIHOTP4}.
+This approach has also been extended to periodically driven systems~\cite{HOTI9,ZhouHOTP2,ZhouHOTP3,ZhouHOTP4,ZhouHOTP5}, enabling the exploration of Floquet HOTPs.
+Despite these advances, its applicability to systems hosting NATCs remains largely unexplored.
+Here, we generalize the coupled-wire scheme for building a unique class of non-Abelian HOTPs.
 We start with a set of Hamiltonians $\{H_{x_{n}}|n=1,2,...,d-1,d\}$, where each $H_{x_{n}}$ describes a 1D chain of free fermions along a separate dimension.
-Taking Kronecker sum among different $H_{x_{n}}$, we obtain the lattice Hamiltonian of a $d$-dimensional system, i.e.,
+Taking the Kronecker sum among different $H_{x_{n}}$, we obtain the lattice Hamiltonian of a $d$-dimensional system, i.e.,

 Here, $A\oplus B=A\otimes\mathbb{I}_{B}+\mathbb{I}_{A}\otimes B$ for any operators $A$ and $B$, with $\mathbb{I}_{A}$ and $\mathbb{I}_{B}$ being identities of the Hilbert spaces of $A$ and $B$.
 The system described by $H$ could possess emergent HOTPs due to the interplay of lower-dimensional topological states among its subsystems $H_{x_{n}}$.
 For example, if each $H_{x_{n}}$ describes a topological insulator with a topologically nontrivial edge state $|\psi_{x_{n}}\rangle$ of energy $E_{x_{n}}$, i.e., $H_{x_{n}}|\psi_{x_{n}}\rangle=E_{x_{n}}|\psi_{x_{n}}\rangle$ for $n=1,...,d$, the composite system $H$ must have a localized topological state $|\psi\rangle=|\psi_{x_{1}}\rangle\otimes|\psi_{x_{2}}\rangle\otimes\cdots\otimes|\psi_{x_{d-1}}\rangle\otimes|\psi_{x_{d}}\rangle$ of energy $E=\sum_{n=1}^{d}E_{x_{n}}$ at one of its zero-dimensional corners.
 The resulting $d$-dimensional, $d$th-order topological phase is characterized by a Cartesian-product invariant $\nu=(\nu_{1},\nu_{2},...,\nu_{d-1},\nu_{d})$, with $\nu_{n}$ being the topological number classifying the phases of 1D subsystem $H_{x_{n}}$.
 It is clear that the corner state $|\psi\rangle$ could appear if and only if all components of $\nu$ are nontrivial, so that every $|\psi_{x_{n}}\rangle$ exists as a topological edge state of $H_{x_{n}}$, confirming the higher-order topology of the system described by $H$.